D01110788/TwiitterWikidata/README.md

 # Part 2 Twitter Data Parsing

 Part 2 parses the twitter live streamed data from Part 1 above, storing the results within the project structure.
-This processing includes cleaning of the tweets by extracting the hashtags per tweet removing ASCII characters, removing strings of less than minimum length, splitting the tweets in to words, removing stop words of language English and storing the results for additional processing.
+This processing includes cleaning of the tweets by extracting the hashtags per tweet, removing ASCII characters, removing strings of less than minimum length, splitting the tweets in to words, removing stop words of language English and storing the results for additional processing.
 The strings are split in preparation for applying n-grams.
 N-grams (1 to 4) is applied to the data.
 For each of the 4 n-gram output the spaces are stripped from the string, the hashtag occurrences are counted and ordered by the most frequent for further processing.

 1. wordsonly1.py    - FROM  'streamtwitter/tweets' folder   ->   TO 'tweetwords' folder
    * Take the tweets files in '.json' format  and parses the tweet removing the hashtag, removing non ASCII characters, validate the line contains at least 2 characters and placing the content in the 'tweetwords' folder with file format 'Words_Only.<date>.csv' for additional processing.
 If the number of words added to the file is greater than or equal to 5000, a new file is created or if the end of the .json file is reached.